code-with-prathamesh/React-projects/basic-react-project/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Naming Conventions

+1. camelCase:
+   It is used for variables, functions/methods, properties inside objects, file names, etc.

+2. PascalCase:
+   It is used for components name, class name, types, etc.

+3. snake_case:
+   It is not common in javascript but heavily used in python.

+4. kebab-case:
+   It is common for file names, css classes, ids, etc.